What to Expect

 …SEEING YOUR PRIMARY CARE DOCTOR

-• Update your treatment plan following the appointment.
-The plan should contain detailed information about your disease and current medications.
-Be sure to write down the prescribed dose and schedule, cost, and any potential side effects to be aware of
+- Update your treatment plan following the appointment.
+The plan should contain detailed information about your symptoms and current medications.
+If your doctor provides an after-visit summary, use that to help make updates

 …TRAVELING

-• Talk to your doctor about your medicines.
+- Talk to your doctor about your medicines.
 Discuss your travel plans with your doctor to get guidance about how to safely carry your medications with you.
 For example, you may need a doctor’s authorization to carry your prescription medication through airport security.
-It may also make more sense to get your prescription refill at your destination
+You can also get your prescription refilled at your destination

-• If you have trouble walking, check in with the airport or train station if you think you may need to travel with medical equipment such as a cane, a walker, a wheelchair, or an electric scooter
+- If you have trouble walking, check with the airport or train station if you think you may need to travel with medical equipment such as a walker, a wheelchair, or an electric scooter

-• Know the location of local clinics for timely medical care or access to wheelchairs or motorized scooters.
-You may not use them at home, but travel can be taxing, and being in a different place may require that you have a little more help getting around
+- Know the location of local clinics for timely medical care or access to wheelchairs or motorized scooters.
+You may not use them at home, but travel can be taxing, and being in a different place may require that you receive a little more help getting around